A dream of full time RVing? Is it too late?

 Last Friday was our wake-up call.
 I had to call an ambulance to our home because my husband got very very sick.
 Before I go any further he is okay and on the mend but what it showed us is that things could change in the blink of an eye and if there are things you want to do then maybe you should get serious about doing it instead of putting it off until “someday”.

-We have full timed in the past and absolutely loved it and have plans to get back on the road as soon as possible but after the medical scare last week I think we will be doing it much sooner.
 For some reason life seems to get in the way of dreams and hopes and before you know it you’re back in the thick of mortgages, responsibilities, life’s challenges, etc. and your dreams get put on hold.
-That’s what has happened to us in the past couple of years.

 How important are your dreams?